Bryanhalambeck/expense-analysis/README.md

 ---

-#### ✅ Step-by-Step Benchmarking Process
+### ✅ Step-by-Step Benchmarking Process

-1. **% of Department Spend by Category**
+**% of Department Spend by Category**
-   `Percent = (Category Spend / Total Dept Spend) × 100`
+Percent = (Category Spend / Total Dept Spend) × 100
 → This gives a normalized view of each department’s spending priorities.

-2. **Deviation from Category Average**
+**Deviation from Category Average**
-   `Deviation = (This Dept’s % Spend) – (Category Average % Spend)`
+Deviation = (This Dept’s % Spend) – (Category Average % Spend)
 → This tells us how unusually high or low a department is spending in each area.

-3. **Tier Midpoints from Percentiles**
+**Tier Midpoints from Percentiles**
 I split all deviation values into percentile-based tiers:
 - Bottom 33% → Low
 - Middle 33% → Medium
 - Top 33% → High

-   *In-between midpoints:*
+In-between midpoints:
 - Medium–Low = average of Low and Medium
 - Medium–High = average of Medium and High

-4. **Manual Tier Expectations**
+**Manual Tier Expectations**
 Based on business context, I manually defined expected tier behavior for each department/category pair.
 📝 *Note: Full tier assignments are available in the code for transparency.
 These were based on common sense assumptions for a small team with shared spending responsibilities.*

-5. **Deviation from Expected Benchmark**
+**Deviation from Expected Benchmark**
-   `Final Score = Actual Deviation – Expected Tier Midpoint`
+Final Score = Actual Deviation – Expected Tier Midpoint
 → This reflects how far each department is from where they should be.

 ---

-#### 🎯 Why It Matters
+### 🎯 Why It Matters

 This approach doesn’t just highlight high or low spenders — it shows where departments are behaving differently than expected.

 The resulting heatmap offers:

-- ✅ **Targeted Diagnosis:** Flag potential problem areas
+- ✅ Targeted Diagnosis: Flag potential problem areas
-- 📊 **Executive Overview:** Give leadership a clean snapshot of department behavior
+- 📊 Executive Overview: Give leadership a clean snapshot of department behavior

-⸻
+---

 ### 🧾 Sales Department Deep Dive – Office Supplies